What does a Makeup Artist do?

 How to become a Makeup Artist?

-- Create a portfolio and market oneself.
+- Building a portfolio to showcase skills and style.

 How long does it take to become a Makeup Artist?